Tear Jerker / The Crow

 Sarah: If the people we love are stolen from us, the way to have them live on is to never stop loving them.
 Buildings burn, people die, but real love is forever.

 - From a production standpoint, Brandon Lee's death is an obvious one.
 However, a special mention has to go to Michael Massee, who played Funboy.
 He was the one who used the faulty gun prop that killed Lee.
-He had to deal with Linda Lee Caldwell's grief, he quit acting for a year, and still has nightmares to this day about the incident.
+He had to deal with Linda Lee Caldwell's grief, he quit acting for a year, he had nightmares to this day about the incident, and he never watched the finished film.

 For Brandon and Eliza.